 Super-white smiles used to be a thing reserved for TV stars and the big screen.
 But advancements in dentistry have made this cosmetic dentistry procedure accessible to the general public.
 Now nearly everyone is on the journey to get a dazzlingly white smile.
-At our dental offices in Cherry Hill, Gibbsboro, Linwood, and Runnemede, we’re all for getting a brighter, whiter smile, as long as it’s done safely and correctly.
+We’re all for getting a brighter, whiter smile, as long as it’s done safely and correctly.

 Types of Whitening

-There are several forms of whitening to choose from, each having their own pros and cons.
+There are several forms of whitening to choose from, each having its own pros and cons.

 - Strips — Inexpensive, but are not custom-fitted which could lead to serious problems

 - Trays — Slightly more expensive but again, not custom, so the same concern for problems exists here too

 - Professional — The strongest level of whitening available and professional guidance throughout the treatment